Alimentation et allaitement tout comprendre !

 In conclusion

-You must ensure that you have a diet:
+It is important to ensure that you have a diet:

-- good quality protein source
+- source of good quality protein

 - rich in carbohydrates for energy and lactose

-We recommend Nüttree Energy-Balls to bring deliciousness to your pregnancy and meet nutritional needs:
+We recommend Nüttree Energy-Balls to bring deliciousness to your pregnancy and meet nutritional needs.

 Learn more to eat better!